System-Level Natural Language Feedback: Introduction

-We conduct two case studies of the proposed framework on information-seeking dialog tasks \citep{glaese2022improving} where we improve both the query generator and the response generator of an Internet-augmented dialog system.
+This paper asks the following question: \textit{Can we aggregate instance-level NL feedback to make system-level design decisions that improve language generation systems?} We answer this question by proposing a general framework for aggregating instance-level NL feedback.
+A set of criteria (i.e., system-level feedback) are first derived from instance-level feedback through a human-in-the-loop process involving clustering and summarization.
+Those criteria then guide the design of instruction-following language model prompts to refine (i.e., correct) examples, and the development of metrics that align with users' needs.
+We conduct two case studies of the proposed framework on information-seeking dialog tasks where we improve both the query generator and the response generator of an Internet-augmented dialog system.
 The experimental results point to the effectiveness of system-level feedback.
-Our contributions can be summarized as follows. \begin{itemize} \item We propose a new methodology that derives system-level feedback from instance-level feedback, which can guide text generation refinement. \item We show how human experts can design quantifiable metrics for measuring different aspects of an information-seeking dialog system using system-level feedback. \item We demonstrate that when combining system-level feedback and instance-level feedback for prompt design, the resulting refinements are more helpful for system training w.r.t. the designed metrics above. \item We show the importance of human NL feedback by comparing it to model (GPT-3.5)-generated feedback in the response refinement process.
-We find that human feedback results in refinements that are more grounded, and are easier for the systems to learn from. \end{itemize}
+Our contributions are: \begin{itemize} \item We propose a new method that derives system-level feedback from instance-level feedback, which can guide text generation refinement. \item We show how human experts can use system-level feedback to design metrics for evaluating information-seeking dialog systems. \item We demonstrate that combining system-level and instance-level feedback for prompt design yields more helpful refinements for system training w.r.t. the designed metrics above. \item We show the importance of human NL feedback by comparing it to GPT-3.5-generated feedback in response refinement.
+We find that human feedback leads to more grounded refinements that can better guide system learning. \end{itemize}